 - This prevents cracks from the foundation from reaching the wall.

-- It prevents the building from falling during an earthquake.
+- Also, prevents the building from falling during an earthquake.

 - Plinth beams distribute the load evenly.

 When the ceiling height exceeds the normal height of the structure, this beam is provided, they act as a size breaker within the column.